tstromberg/sigstore-the-local-way/README.md

 ### 3.4: Installing Dex for OpenID authentication

-Dex is a federated OpenID Connect Provider, which connects OpenID identities together from multiple providers to drive authentication for other apps.
+Dex is a federated OpenID Connect Provider, which connects OpenID identities from multiple providers to drive authentication for other apps.
 Dex will serve as your OIDC issuer.
-Unfortunately, Dex doesn't support `go install` so you need to build it manually:
+Unfortunately, Dex doesn't support `go install`, so you need to build it manually:

 ```shell
 cd $HOME/sigstore-local/src